OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Models/README.md

 ## Overview

-These are templates.
+These are models.
 They are intended to provide source code that can be copied and used to create new custom dialogs.
-These templates are not intended to be used directly or as base classes to create new custom dialogs.
+These models are not intended to be used directly or as base classes to create new custom dialogs.
 The DLL (ex.
-Models.dll) created by this project is matched to the application template; it is not intended to be referenced by a project based on this template.
+Models.dll) created by this project is matched to the application model; it is not intended to be referenced by a project based on this model.
 Only the .vb and .xaml files are expected to be of actual use in the creation of new custom dialogs.
 The steps described below will create the other files.

-Items marked "(ex. *ItemName*)" in this README file indicate the values that match the examples in the dialog and application templates.
+Items marked "(ex. *ItemName*)" in this README file indicate the values that match the examples in the dialog and application models.

 ### Coding Notes